puppeteer/puppeteer/docs/guides/evaluate-javascript.md

 );
 ```

-The arguments can primitive values or `JSHandle`s.
+The arguments can be primitive values or `JSHandle`s.

 :::note